1960 TCU Horned Frogs football team

-The 1960 TCU Horned Frogs football team represented Texas Christian University (TCU) in the 1960 NCAA University Division football season.
+The 1960 TCU Horned Frogs football team represented Texas Christian University (TCU) in the 1960 college football season.
 The Horned Frogs finished the season 4–4–2 overall and 3–3–1 in the Southwest Conference.
 The team was coached by Abe Martin in his eighth year as head coach.
 The Frogs played their home games in Amon G. Carter Stadium, which is located on campus in Fort Worth, Texas.